 Mortgage recasting vs. refinancing

-Refinancing, conversely, requires that you apply for a brand-new loan and pay all the fees that go with a new loan, such as closing costs and appraisal.
+Refinancing, conversely, requires that you apply for a brand-new loan and pay all the fees that go with it, such as closing costs and appraisal.
 The new loan would pay off your existing loan, so you could end up with a different type of mortgage as well as new interest rates.

 People typically do this to get a lower interest rate or to go from an adjustable-rate mortgage to a fixed-rate mortgage.
 If you already have a fixed-rate mortgage with a low interest rate, then a refi wouldn’t help you.
 On the other hand, if you have a low-interest, 30-year fixed-rate mortgage and want lower monthly payments, then you might consider a recast.